actionhero/actionhero/wiki/core/actionCluster.md

 - channel is a string of the form "/my/channel"
 - message is an object

-For securty, please keep all internal server-to-server communication broadcasting in a channel under the "actionhero:*" namespace.  actionhero has a includes extenstion that will require all messages sent on this channel to include `{serverToken: api.config.general.serverToken}` as part of thier payload.
+For securty, please keep all internal server-to-server communication broadcasting in a channel under the `"actionhero:*"` namespace.  actionhero has a includes extenstion that will require all messages sent on this channel to include `{serverToken: api.config.general.serverToken}` as part of thier payload.

 ## Redis Key Reservations

 The following keys in redis will be in use by actionhero:

-- `actionhero:cache` [] the common shared cache object
+- `actionhero:cache` (array) the common shared cache object
-- `actionhero:stats` [] the common shared stats object
+- `actionhero:stats` (array) the common shared stats object
-- `actionhero:roomMembers-{roomName}` [] a list of the folks in a given socket room
+- `actionhero:roomMembers-{roomName}` (array) a list of the folks in a given socket room

 Faye will also make use of a large number of keys, but under the "faye" namespace (configurable prefix)